hilbix/download-debian/README.md

 Notes:

+- Old versions of Debian are now downloaded using `jogdo-lite` as a fallback automatically

+- Refreshing/resuming/rechecking downloads is supported.
-- Refreshing downloads is supported now.  `wget` then checks timestamps and updates accordingly.
+  - `wget` then checks timestamps and downloads only changed files.
+  - `jigdo-lite` can also resume broken downloads easily

 - `DATA/` keeps all the downloaded data
 - `ISO/` receives softlinks to the downloaded `DATA/`.
-Softlink `ISO/` where you want the (relative) softlinks to the `.iso`s to show up.
+  - Softlink `ISO/` where you want the (relative) softlinks to the `.iso`s to show up.

 - This script is proxy aware.
 To set a proxy do something like this:

 	export http_proxy=http://10.0.0.1:3128/
 	export https_proxy=http://10.0.0.1:3128/
 	./download-debian-netinstall.sh

+- You can put the `export`-lines in a file `~/.proxy.conf`

 ## License